Oral Appliance Therapy in Redding

 - Short-term treatment.
 As part of other sleep disorders or TMD treatment, Dr. Barnhart may use a temporary oral appliance such as the MyTAP system for short-term relief between other treatments.

 - TMD/TMJ appliances.
 For teeth grinding, jaw pain, and other symptoms associated with TMD or TMJ, Dr. Barnhart may prescribe an appliance such as the Oasis splint system to stabilize the joints of the jaw.

 - Customized night guards.
 On an individualized basis, Dr. Barnhart may prescribe a customized night guard for symptom relief.

-What are the causes of snoring?
+What are the Benefits of Oral Appliance Therapy?